 Gold investing: Economics and manipulation

 While supply and demand are key factors in the gold market, it’s important for investors who want to buy and sell to be aware that they’re not the only things that can have an impact on the metal.

 In particular, global economics can have a drastic effect on gold.
 Put simply, gold earns no interest, and thus tends to fare better when interest rates are lower; conversely, when interest rates are higher, it becomes less desirable to buy.

 Interestingly, that relationship has been less visible in recent years.
 2018 proved to be a year when interest rate hikes actually supported the price of gold, and when the US Federal Reserve made the decision to halt interest rate hikes for 2019, the gold price increased.

-Price manipulation within the is also a concern in the gold space as it can have a negative affect on any given .
+Price manipulation within the stock market is also a concern in the gold space as it can have a negative affect on any given transaction.
 Luckily, this issue is one that the world’s gold market participants are keen to address.
 Indeed, early in 2015, the long-running London gold fix was replaced by the LBMA gold price in a bid to increase gold price transparency.
 Though the process still involves a variety of banks collaborating to set the gold price, the system is now electronic.

 Gold investing: The future

 While the gold price may be lower than investors would like, it’s clear that interest to buy and sell the metal remains strong around the world.
 Those keen on gold investing would do well to remember that like most markets, the gold sector is cyclical, meaning that there is volatility.
 Of course, what goes down must eventually rise again — although by how much is anyone’s guess.